High-voltage direct current: Multi-terminal systems

 The most common configuration of an HVDC link consists of two converter stations connected by an overhead power line or undersea cable.

 Multi-terminal HVDC links, connecting more than two points, are rare.
 The configuration of multiple terminals can be series, parallel, or hybrid (a mixture of series and parallel).
-Parallel configuration tends to be used for large capacity stations, and series for lower capacity stations.
-An example is the 2,000 MW Quebec - New England Transmission system opened in 1992, which is currently the largest multi-terminal HVDC system in the world.
+Parallel configuration tends to be used for large-capacity stations, and series for lower capacity stations.
+An example is the 2,000 MW Quebec - New England Transmission system opened in 1992.
+When it opened in 1992, it was the largest multi-terminal HVDC system in the world.

 Multi-terminal systems are difficult to realize using line commutated converters because reversals of power are effected by reversing the polarity of DC voltage, which affects all converters connected to the system.
 With Voltage Sourced Converters, power reversal is achieved instead by reversing the direction of current, making parallel-connected multi-terminals systems much easier to control.
 For this reason, multi-terminal systems are expected to become much more common in the near future.

 China is expanding its grid to keep up with increased power demand, while addressing environmental targets.
 China Southern Power Grid started a three terminals VSC HVDC pilot project in 2011.
 The project has designed ratings of ±160 kV/200 MW-100 MW-50 MW and will be used to bring wind power generated on Nanao island into the mainland Guangdong power grid through 32 km of combination of HVDC land cables, sea cables and overhead lines.
 This project was put into operation on December 19, 2013.